ISISSynchGroup/IBEX-timing-card/README.md

 The code is designed for user interaction **before** the *Run VI* button is pressed.
 As soon as the VI is run it sets up the tasks, performs a single shot and cleans up.
 It is intended for testing the timing card and verifying that this mode of operating the hardware is acceptable. **It is not designed to be production code or even be converted into such**

-Following successful development,hacking and testing the concepts of operation will be converted into a library with software development best practices in mind.
+Following successful development,hacking and testing the concepts of operation will be converted into a library.

 This VI is included in a project for the sake of code management and not for the sake of future development.